A machine learning approach to portfolio pricing and risk management for high-dimensional problems: Introduction

 The remainder of the paper is as follows.
-Section~\ref{sec_RMP} formalizes the replicating martingale problem and recalls the standard nested Monte Carlo approach, which is then illustrated by means of a European call option example.
+Section~\ref{sec_RMP} formalizes the replicating martingale problem and recalls the standard nested Monte Carlo approach, which is then illustrated by means of a preliminary example in Section~\ref{sec:call_nmc_new}.
 Section~\ref{sec:ml_approach} describes our machine learning approach to the replicating martingale problem.
 It contains novel, rigorous results on the existence and uniqueness of the optimal surrogate function.
 Sections~\ref{sec:call_example} and \ref{sec:insurance} provide numerical case studies: the initial European call option example revisited in Section~\ref{sec:call_example}, and an insurance liability model in Section~\ref{sec:insurance}.
 Section~\ref{sec_conc} concludes.
 The appendix contains proofs and technical background material.
-Section~\ref{sec:qual_metrics} describes the quality metrics used to compare different methods.
-Section~\ref{ESG app} contains the economic scenario generator underlying the numerical examples in the main text.
-Section~\ref{sec:proof_thmVk} contains all proofs and some auxiliary results of independent interest.
-Sections~\ref{sec:sensitivity_ldr} and \ref{sec:sensitivity_nn} present an analysis of the sensitivity of the proposed methods to different hyper-parameters.
+Appendix~\ref{sec:qual_metrics} describes the quality metrics used to compare different methods.
+Appendix~\ref{ESG app} contains the economic scenario generator underlying the numerical examples in the main text.
+Appendix~\ref{sec:proof_thmVk} contains all proofs and some auxiliary results of independent interest.
+A comparison of the runtimes of the methods is given in Appendix~\ref{app_runtime}.
+Appendix~\ref{sec:sensitivity} presents an analysis of the sensitivity of the proposed methods to different hyper-parameters.